mt1006/mc-irondoorkey-mod/README.md

 # About
-**Iron Door Key** is a Minecraft mod adding as name suggests iron door key, which can be used to open iron doors and trapdoors.
+**Iron Door Key** is a Minecraft mod adding as its name suggests iron door key.
+It can be used to open iron doors and trapdoors.

 # Crafting recipe